junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas's own legs twist into a knot, left foot fighting the right, and he tumbles to the ground.
 Two steps away from the portal now.

 Dean runs his hand over his face.
 He hates it when he seems to be on the same side as the monster.
-Cas might be right, they might unleash worse things into the world if they let it out, but no way in hell is he going to leave Cas alone in Purgatory.
+Cas might be right, they might unleash the worst monsters into the world if they let it out, but no way in hell is he going to leave Cas alone in Purgatory.
+Not after what they've been through down here.
 And if he remembers it right, the rest of the Dicks are still waiting to eat Cas alive.

 "Cas!
 Come on!"
 Dean yells.